pp10780/Cipher_machine_simulator/README.md

 # Debugging

-To build the project with debug symbols, use the `deb´ target in the Makefile:
+To build the project with debug symbols, use the `deb` target in the Makefile:
 ```sh
 make deb
 ```